ttwag/EEC110B-Electronic_Circuits/lecture/Bipolar_Transistor.md

 **Large Signal Model**

+Since $V_{BE} > 0$, the base-emitter junction is forward-biased and resembles a diode.
+Also, the collector current is modeled by the $I_C$ equation, which depends on $V_{BE}$.

-A diode is placed between the base and emitter and a voltage-controlled current source is placed between the collector and emitter.
+Therefore, a diode is placed between the base and emitter and a voltage-controlled current source is placed between the collector and emitter.

+**The cause and effect relationship:** $$V_{BE} \to I_C \to I_B \to I_E$$

+The base-emitter voltage generates a collector current, which requires a proportional base current, and they combines to the emitter current.

 ![Figure3](./image/Figure3.png)